Murder of Arthur Labinjo-Hughes

-Arthur Labinjo-Hughes (4 January 2014 – 17 June 2020) was a six-year-old child living in the West Midlands, England who was abused and subsequently killed by his carers during the COVID-19 pandemic.
-The boy was mistreated over the course of several months by his father, Thomas Hughes, and his father's partner, Emma Tustin.
+Arthur Labinjo-Hughes (4 January 2014 – 17 June 2020) was a six-year-old child living in the West Midlands, England who was abused and subsequently killed by his father and his partner during the COVID-19 pandemic.
+Arthur was mistreated over the course of several months by his father, Thomas Hughes, and his father's partner, Emma Tustin.
 This culminated on 17 June 2020 with Tustin killing Arthur via blunt force trauma to his head.
 Tustin and Thomas Hughes were convicted on murder and manslaughter charges, respectively, in December 2021.

 After Arthur's parents separated in his infancy, he was initially cared for by his mother Olivia Labinjo-Halcrow.
-When Labinjo-Halcrow killed her partner in February 2019, responsibility for the boy was transferred to his father.
+When Labinjo-Halcrow killed her partner in February 2019, responsibility for Arthur was transferred to his father.
 Thomas Hughes decided to take his son to live with his new partner Emma Tustin and her children during COVID-19 related restrictions.
 Thomas Hughes and Tustin's behaviour towards Arthur became increasingly neglectful, with Arthur forced to spend extended periods isolated from the rest of the household.
 By the time of his death, Arthur was malnourished, suffering from salt poisoning, and covered with over 130 bruises.
 The case received significant attention in the local area and across the United Kingdom, provoking discussion about the protection of children at risk of abuse and criticism against Child Protective Services for their lack of intervention.